-We completely review the main results in the next section and to avoid being repetitive, we here don't mention them again.
-The organization of this paper is as follows.
-In section \ref{sec: Summary of main results} we review the results coming from the theoretical or numerical computations.
-After that in section \ref{sec: model} we provide the ingredients of the Einstein-Klein-Gordon action including the solutions for thermal states and thermodynamics derived from this background.
-To complete this section and to avoid the mathematical complexities, we provide details in separate Appendices \ref{appendix-HRG}, \ref{appendix-nearhor}.
-Also, in Appendices \ref{sec:low-T BH} and \ref{sec: short} we investigate the low and high-temperature limits of the solutions and perturbations.
-Then in section \ref{sec: QNM-eqs} we give the linearized equations of perturbations in the master formula framework.
-Next, we elaborate on some important points in section \ref{sec: remarks}.
-Having said this, in section \ref{sec: crossover-results} we discuss the QNM spectra and radius of convergence for the crossover phase transition.
-Distinct subsections are devoted to describing the results in the spin-2, spin-1 and spin-0 sectors.
-In what follows, in section \ref{sec: secondorder-results} we describe the numerical outputs for the second-order phase transition in which different subsections are responsible for giving the details of each spin sector.
+The paper is organized as follows.
+In section \ref{sec: Summary of main results}, the main results of the theoretical and numerical computations are reviewed.
+In section \ref{sec: model}, the ingredients of the Einstein-Klein-Gordon action, including the solutions for thermal states and thermodynamics derived from this background, are provided.
+To avoid mathematical complexities, details are provided in separate Appendices \ref{appendix-HRG}, \ref{appendix-nearhor}.
+In Appendices \ref{sec:low-T BH} and \ref{sec: short}, the low and high-temperature limits of the solutions and perturbations are investigated.
+In section \ref{sec: QNM-eqs}, the linearized equations of perturbations in the master formula framework are given.
+In section \ref{sec: remarks}, some important points are elaborated on.
+In section \ref{sec: crossover-results}, the QNM spectra and radius of convergence for the crossover phase transition are discussed.
+Distinct subsections are devoted to describing the results in the spin-2, spin-1, and spin-0 sectors.
+In section \ref{sec: secondorder-results}, the numerical outputs for the second-order phase transition are described, and different subsections are responsible for giving the details of each spin sector.
 Similar work is done for the first-order phase transition in section \ref{sec: firstorder-results}.
-In section \ref{sec: pole-skipping} the pole-skipping feature of this model in detail is studied and we compare the radius of convergence with the chaos momentum.
-Eventually, we conclude with a summary and an outlook to further directions in section \ref{sec: conclusion}.
+In section \ref{sec: pole-skipping}, the pole-skipping feature of this model is studied in detail, and we compare the radius of convergence with the chaos momentum.
+Finally, the paper concludes with a summary and an outlook to further directions in section \ref{sec: conclusion}.